Resolved velocity profiles of galactic winds at Cosmic Noon: Kinematic Features of the Gaseous ISM at Cosmic Noon

-Since the average offsets in Table~\ref{tab:low-res-comparision} are corrected for spectral resolution, the bias in line width at low $R$ is presumably due to features beyond the primary ISM absorption lines.
-The narrower absorption line widths at lower $R$ may be caused in part by blending with emission features adjacent to the ISM lines, such as \ion{O}{3}]~1666 (at $v\simeq-800$~\kms\ from \ion{Al}{2} 1670), fluorescent emission such as \ion{Si}{2}* 1265,1309,1533 (at $v\simeq500$~\kms\ from associated \ion{Si}{2} transitions), and redshifted emission from scattering of resonant transitions in outflowing gas \citep[e.g.,][]{carr2018}.
-Effects from these and other features can in principle be mitigated with full spectral template fitting or careful masking of blended lines, although such analysis is beyond the scope of this work.
+We find that the results of SG fits are generally unaffected by degraded spectral resolution, agreeing within $1\sigma$ of the SG fits to $R\sim4000$ data (Section~\ref{subsubsec:R4000-data}).
+This is expected since the spectral resolution has been corrected using precise knowledge of the smoothing kernel.
+We thus obtain approximately the same systematic bias and scatter in SG fits to lower-$R$ data as for the case of $R\sim4000$.

-We note that the performance of SG fits discussed here should be taken as an optimal scenario given the good signal-to-noise ratio (SNR) of the lensed galaxy sample.
+The performance of SG fits discussed here should be taken as an optimal scenario given the good signal-to-noise ratio (SNR) of the lensed galaxy sample.
 Typical survey data will have larger statistical uncertainty.
-SNR is not necessarily a limiting factor however, as line width metrics are limited by the intrinsic scatter found between DG and SG fits (e.g., $\sim$95~\kms\ scatter for $\Delta v_{90}$ seen in Figure~\ref{fig:derived-fits}).
-Nevertheless, depending on the scientific goals of a given survey, the well-resolved profile shapes of our sample (Figure~\ref{fig:velocity-profiles}) provide guidance for trade studies of spectral resolution and SNR.
-Our results indicate that lower resolution can be used to obtain $v_{cent}$ and velocity width ($\Delta v_{90}$), but higher resolution of $R\gtrsim1700$ is required to recover the full asymmetric covering fraction profile structure and provide better comparison with theoretical feedback models (as we discuss in Section~\ref{sec:galaxy-trends}).
+SNR is not necessarily a limiting factor however, as line width metrics are limited by the intrinsic scatter found between DG and SG fits (e.g., $\sim$100~\kms\ scatter for $\Delta v_{90}$ seen in Figure~\ref{fig:derived-fits} and Table~\ref{tab:low-res-comparision}).